HitchedSyringe/Sleepy/README.md

 This project is licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).
 See [LICENSE][license] for more information.

-This license does not grant any rights, either expressly or implicitly, to use any contributer or licensor's trademarks, service marks, or logos except as required for the purposes of attribution.
+This license does not grant you any rights to use any contributor or licensor's name, logo, or trademarks, and you must not in any way indicate you are authorised to speak on behalf of any licensor or contributor.

 Commits prior to `e23c157b003ef877a2a785c6431bea61dd770eac` are licensed under the [Mozilla Public License, v.
 2.0](https://mozilla.org/en-US/MPL/2.0/).
 This includes versions `2.x` to `3.3.x`.
 See the `LICENSE` file included in these commits/versions for more information.